 As Monty Don, who opened the 40th anniversary show enthused, ”Crafts are an essential part of a rich life, and Living Crafts celebrates this gloriously”.

-As demand for quality British made craft products increases and to support our talented exhibitors during the pandemic, in 2020 we launched Living Crafts Online Shop, a virtual craft fair featuring a selection of our contemporary designer-makers.
+As demand for quality British made craft products increases and to support our talented exhibitors during the pandemic, in 2020 we launched Living Crafts Online Directory, a virtual craft fair featuring a selection of our contemporary designer-makers.
 Craft lovers can now buy exciting, high-quality products quickly and easily online as well as attend our events.
 And with social media's growing impact on all of our lives we are able to use our platforms as a voice for our ever-growing network of designer-makers, helping craftspeople to link with the general public, creating a creative community for imaginative thinkers and craft lovers.